codydematth/v1/README.md

     Approach
     Status

-About The App
+About The App:

 [React Portfolio] is an app that ...

 It's develope using React JS and Material UI
-Setup
+Setup:

     download or clone the repository
     run np start
     ...

-Approach
+Approach:

 I adopted the BEM naming style for my css class names and ...
 Status

-Credits
+Credits:
 My credit to Mehdi-BHA  >>>  https://github.com/Mehdi-BHA
 This Project was first Developed by him